kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## What Customer Analytics Tries to Answer

-Who will leave.
+Who will leave
-Who will buy more.
+Who will buy more
 Who needs attention now

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.